FBA in Ukraine

 FBA’s work in Ukraine is mainly focused on the following area:

-Rule of law, human rights and election support
+Rule of law, human rights and elections

-Since 2014, FBA is working on the project Local Self-Government and the Rule of Law in Ukraine, in collaboration with the Ukrainian partner organizations.
+Since 2014, FBA is working on the project “Local Self-Government and the Rule of Law in Ukraine”, in collaboration with Ukrainian partner organizations.